gamergenic/ASATDebrisVisualization/README.md

 ERROR: Expecting to find a type to be declared in a target rules named 'DebrisCloudTarget'.
 This type must derive from the 'TargetRules' type defined by Unreal Build Tool.
 ```

 This happens because MaxQ is not committed to the repository.
-One easy solution is to clone the MaxQ repository separately, and then add a symbolic link that maps the appropriate source subdirectory to the example application.
+One easy solution is to clone the MaxQ repository separately, and then add a symbolic link that maps the appropriate plugins subdirectory to the example application.

 [MaxQ GitHub page](https://github.com/Gamergenic1/MaxQ/)